-Information literacy (IL) is having a moment in the sun-perhaps you've noticed?-as politicians, journalists, and the general public decry the growth of disinformation (commonly called "fake news") and our inability to spot it.
-While most commenters don't use the term IL, the problems they notice, such as a failure to understand what makes a reliable source and an unwillingness to seek and consider multiple viewpoints, are tackled by IL instruction.
+Information literacy (IL) is having a moment in the sun-perhaps you've noticed?-as politicians, journalists, and the general public decry the growth of mis- and disinformation and its impact on society.
+While most commenters don't use the term IL, the problems they notice-such as a failure to understand what makes a source reliable, an unwillingness to seek and consider multiple viewpoints, and uncritical use of artificial intelligence-are tackled by IL instruction.
 As librarians, we know disinformation is not a new phenomenon; helping students to see the value in others' perspectives isn't a novel role for us, either.
-What is new is the publics' awareness that information can be deceiving and that finding a way through the morass is desirable.
+What is new is the public's awareness that information can be deceiving and that finding a way through the morass is desirable.

 IL instruction can help students better discern among reliable and unreliable materials, especially online.
-A lack of media literacy among students is something Credo's customers frequently express.
-What better time then now to set up an IL program if you don't have one, or expand a program you already offer?
+A lack of media literacy among students is a concern Infobase's customers frequently express.
+What better time than now to set up an IL program if you don't have one, or expand a program you already offer?
 This handbook was created to support initiatives at any stage of your IL program.
-The guide describes how to plan and implement an IL program, and once you get your feet wet, how to market your efforts to students, faculty, and even parents.
+The guide describes how to plan and implement the program, and, once you get your feet wet, how to market your efforts to students, faculty, and even parents.
 Later chapters cover more advanced topics such as assessing student progress and adapting your IL program to better support your students.

 We welcome your feedback on the handbook-please let us know how it has helped you and anything we can do to improve your information literacy work.
-You can contact the handbook's author, Henrietta Verma, at henrietta.verma@credoreference.com.
+You can contact the handbook's author, Henrietta Thornton, at hthornton@infobase.com.